ropensci/drake/README.md

 ## Blinded and unbiased independent replication

-With even more evidence and even more confidence, you can take the time to independently replicate the original code base if necessary.
-Up until this point, you only needed to know about basic `drake` functions such as `make()`, so there was no need to peek at any revealing pieces of the author's code.
+With even more evidence and confidence, you can invest the time to independently replicate the original code base if necessary.
+Up until this point, you only needed to know about basic `drake` functions such as `make()`, so there was no need to peek at any revealing pieces of the code.
 You can stay blinded and unbiased as you reimplement the original author's methodology.

 # Aggressively scale up.